department-of-veterans-affairs/va.gov-cms/READMES/code-review.md

 * Follow up with questions/feedback PR Code Owner in a timely manner
 * Approve Pull Request or provide detailed feedback on why the Pull Request was not approved.
 * Request a review from a Tech Lead if necessary.
+* Request a review from a Product Manager if necessary.
 * Request a review from a Product Owner on CI if necessary.
+Note: issues that require PO review will be tagged using `Needs PO review` label.
+PRs addressing issues that need PO review should also be labelled.

 ### Tech Lead